 - Records video and audio

-- Easily upload and share your videos
+- Easy to upload and share videos online

-- Video editing features
+- Tons of video editing features

 2. QuickTime Player